angievelinska/Tag-Cloud-Summarizer/README.txt

 To compile the project, run

-  mvn install:install-file -DartifactId=name -DgroupId=group -Dversion=version -Dpackaging=jar -Dfile=lib\file
+  mvn install:install-file -DartifactId=name -DgroupId=group -Dversion=version -Dpackaging=jar -Dfile=lib\file.jar

 for each of the jars in lib folder.